-A new maintenance facility will be built in Dubbo to stimulate the regional economy and help create sustainable job opportunities and skills.
+A new Regional Rail maintenance facility will be built in Dubbo to support the new fleet, stimulate the regional economy and help create sustainable job opportunities and skills.

 The NSW Government awarded the contract to deliver the Regional Rail Project to Momentum Trains in February 2019.

 Momentum Trains is an international consortium comprising CAF, UGL Rail Services, Pacific Partnerships, CAF Investment Projects and DIF Infrastructure V Coöperatief.

 The contract includes project financing, designing, building, maintaining and operating the new purpose-built Mindyarra Maintenance Centre in Dubbo.